Formalizing Schwartz functions and tempered distributions: Schwartz space

 We note that this function is not total, but since we only care about \lstinline{mkCLM} for concrete constructions, this causes no problems (cf.~\cite{DeLo2025} for a discussion on why non-total functions are usually problematic in dependent type theory). \begin{remark} In fact the actual definition in \mathlib is slightly more general, in that it makes it possible to construct semilinear continuous maps using the work of Dupuis--Lewis--Macbeth~\cite{Dupuis2024}. \end{remark}

-This construction made it rather straightforward to define various operations on $\schwartz(\RR^d)$ and maps from $\schwartz(\RR^d)$ to arbitrary normed spaces.
+This construction made it rather straightforward to define various operations on $\schwartz(\RR^d)$ and maps from $\schwartz(\RR^d)$ to arbitrary normed spaces (using a similar construction, see \tlink{Analysis/Distribution/SchwartzSpace.Basic.lean\#L628} ).
 These include differentiation, integration, multiplication by smooth functions of temperate growth, composition with polynomially growing function, inclusion into bounded continuous functions (contributed by the author), inclusion into $L^p$ spaces (contributed by Jack Valmadre~\prlink{20423}), and the Fourier transform (contributed by S\'ebastien Gou\"ezel~\prlink{12144}).

-We note that especially for multiplication, composition, and the Fourier transform these constructions provided a test for robustness the calculus library of \mathlib \cite{Gouezel2025}.
+We note that especially for multiplication, composition, and the Fourier transform these constructions provided a test for the robustness of the calculus library of \mathlib \cite{Gouezel2025}.